HRC praises U.S. Depts. Of Justice and Education, and student plaintiffs in Minnesota anti-LGBT bullying case

-A grim situation in Minnesota found its silver lining today.
-The Anoka-Hennepin School District, just outside the Twin Cities, became the epicenter of anti-LGBT bullying in recent years, but a settlement reached between the federal government, LGBT students, and the School District yesterday finally resolved complaints of sex- and sexual orientation- based harassment of students.
+WASHINGTON – The Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, and transgender (LGBT) civil rights organization, today praised the settlement reached between the federal government, LGBT students, and the Anoka-Hennepin School District in Minnesota, resolving complaints of sex- and sexual orientation- based harassment of students.
 The resolution is due to incredible work by the U.S. Departments of Justice and Education and the National Center for Lesbian Rights and the Southern Poverty Law Center that represented six student plaintiffs.

-The consent decree, filed yesterday in the U.S. District court for the District of Minnesota, requires the district to take steps to prevent and address bullying experienced by LGBT students, including the appointment of an Equity Coordinator to ensure proper implementation of the district’s sexual orientation-based harassment policies and procedures.
-The consent decree also cements the revision to the district’s dangerous gag policy, which barred teachers and administrators from addressing sexual orientation and gender identity.
-After years of complaints from students, families, and the LGBT community, the school district revised this policy last month.
+The consent decree requires the district to take steps to prevent and address bullying experienced by LGBT students, including the appointment of an Equity Coordinator to ensure proper implementation of the district’s sexual orientation-based harassment policies and procedures.
+While the consent decree requires the district to revise its dangerous gag policy, which barred teachers and administrators from addressing sexual orientation and gender identity, the school district revised this policy in mid-February.

-Our “Welcoming Schools” program provides a comprehensive guide for elementary schools with tools, lessons, and resources to embrace family diversity, avoid gender stereotyping, and end bullying and name-calling.
+Through its “Welcoming Schools” program, the HRC Foundation provides a comprehensive guide for elementary schools with tools, lessons, and resources to embrace family diversity, avoid gender stereotyping, and end bullying and name-calling.
 Currently, 74 schools in 24 school districts across the country are implementing the Welcoming Schools program.
 For more information, visit www.welcomingschools.org.